 Attention to watering will be required for a longer period than other soil types.

-There are few plants more forgiving of sun and bad soil than Sedum plants, so much so that even novice gardeners excel at growing them.
-These plants require very little attention and care and will thrive in conditions that many other plants thrive in, but will do just as good in less hospitable areas.
+There are few plants more forgiving of sun and bad soil than Sedum.
+These plants thrive in conditions that many other plants wouldn’t thrive in.
 Sedums are frequently used to create beautiful ground cover or rock gardens.

-Native to the temperate Northern Hemisphere, Veronica plants are low-care, pollinator friendly and easy-to-grow perennials that produce long spikes of tiny clustered flowers in a range of beautiful and vibrant colours.
+Native to the temperate Northern Hemisphere, Veronica are low-care, pollinator friendly and easy-to-grow perennials.
+Producing long spikes of tiny clustered flowers, Veronica come in a range of beautiful and vibrant colours.
+These drought tolerant plants will thrive in sunny spots around the garden.

-Carex are top-notch foliage perennials that commonly feature triangular stems bearing linear or strap-shaped leaves that are a graceful accent plant for beds, borders, ground cover and so much more.
-Their wonderful leaves provide long lasting appeal all year round and require very little care for a low maintenance garden.
+Carex commonly feature triangular stems bearing linear or strap-shaped leaves.
+Their vibrant leaves provide long lasting appeal and require very little care for a low maintenance garden.
+Perfect year-round perennials for the garden.

 #NationalPollinatorsMonth in June encourages the planting pollinator-friendly gardens with pollen and nectar-producing plants.
 When these gardens bloom, they attract bees, birds, bats, and other natural pollinators.